fbpx

 View Silicon Ranch Project Photos

-Proposal No. 2: Eastern Kentucky Power Cooperative
+Proposal No. 2: East Kentucky Power Cooperative

-Eastern Kentucky Power Cooperative (EKPC) has proposed a 387-acre utility-scale solar development in the Agricultural-Rural zone on Winchester Road.
+East Kentucky Power Cooperative (EKPC) has proposed a 387-acre utility-scale solar development in the Agricultural-Rural zone on Winchester Road.

 • Details: This project is not governed by local planning and zoning.